NixOS/hydra/notes/eval-in-build.md

 which gets the authoritative output and the live stream out of one unmodified process, with nothing that has to track the JSON format.

-Retention then falls out of the ordinary reference graph rather than needing `--gc-roots-dir`: the JSONL contains `/nix/store/…-foo.drv` strings, so reference scanning records those derivations as references of `$out`, and they were registered as dependencies of the build when they were added.
-Rooting the evaluation build's output — which Hydra already does for build outputs — roots every derivation it names, and substituting that output brings its closure along.
+Retention was expected to fall out of the ordinary reference graph rather than needing `--gc-roots-dir`: the JSONL contains `/nix/store/…-foo.drv` strings, so reference scanning records those derivations as references of `$out`, and rooting the evaluation build's output would root every derivation it names.

+That does not hold in practice — aggregate derivations were collectable immediately after evaluation — so the roots are made explicitly instead, by the run that reads the result. `--gc-roots-dir` is not available to the evaluation any more, since the directory is outside the sandbox and a build cannot write to it, but the same roots can be made on the way back in, from the derivations the JSONL names.

+Every job needs one, not only the jobs that become builds: an aggregate is reported as a job and nothing else in the store refers to its derivation.
+Worth revisiting whether the reference-graph argument can be made to work, since it would make retention automatic rather than a step that can be forgotten.

 Gathering the inputs
 --------------------